BabylonJS/Documentation/content/landing_pages/home.md

 However, before you go any further, we strongly encourage (and humbly ask) EVERYONE to [Start Your Babylon.js Journey Here.](journey/theFirstStep)

 ![Babylon](/img/home/babylonjs_identity_color.png?expandable=false)

+## Code license

+Unless otherwise stated, all code provided in the documentation pages is licensed under apache 2.0